nguyen-gia-hien-tu/CS1XA3/Project01/README.md

 ## Feature 8: Backup and Delete / Restore
 * __Description:__
+    * The feature using the read command to prompt the user to enter `Backup` or `Restore`
+        * If the user selects __Backup__:
+            * The feature will create an empty directory `CS1XA3/Project01/backup` if it doesn't exist
+            * Empty the directory `CS1XA3/Project1/backup` if it does exist
+            * The feature finds all the files that end in __.tmp__ extension
+                * Copy them to the `CS1XA3/Project1/backup` directory
+                * Delete them from their original location
+                * Create a file CS1XA3/Project01/backup/restore.log that contains a list of paths of the files original locations
+        * If the user selects __Restore__:
+            * Use the file `CS1XA3/Project1/backup/restore.log` to restore the files to their original location
+            * If the files does not exist, it will give an error message
+    * __Notes:__
         * The feature will not work if there are 2 files with the same name but in different directories
-* __Execution:__
+        * The feature will not work properly if the `CS1XA3/Project01/backup` directory or `CS1XA3/Project01/restore.log` file are manually modified
+* __Execution:__Execute the feature by typing `8` when you are prompted with the statement `Enter the feature to be executed (this is Feature 1): `
 * __Reference:__
     * The idea on how to ignore case with if statement is from: https://stackoverflow.com/questions/13848101/case-insensitive-string-comparison-in-bash
     * The idea on getting the file path is from: https://superuser.com/questions/202645/how-to-get-the-full-path-of-a-file-in-bash/202654